Sometimes, life gets us down and we struggle to find inspiration.

 In my experience, sometimes all it takes to get out of a negative mindset is to fully focus on something that’s so beautiful it’s almost transcendental…like staring at the stars or watching the sunset.

 However, depending on what time it is when you read this, neither of these might be an option for you.
-That’s why I’d like to share some of my favourite quotes with you that can produce a similar effect.
+That’s why I’d like to share some of my favorite quotes with you that can produce a similar effect.

-The Case For Awe
+The Benefits of Awe

 If you allow these quotes to draw you in, chances are that you will experience a sense of awe.
 That emotion might just provide the fuel you need to turn your boat around.